Ronnotgood/dumbshits/README.md

 Read Me!!!!!!!!!!!

-This is just a test and where just doing dumnshits
+This is just a test and we're just doing dumnshits